Mihirrrrrrr/Segment-Tree-Library-Template/README.md

-# segTree
-General purpose segment tree library.
+# General purpose segment tree library.

 1. include SegmentTree.h
 2. to construct a segment tree you need to specify the following:<br>